 1. Elite Athletes who can demonstrate that their training and/or competitive commitments have affected their academic achievement

 2. Aboriginal and Torres Strait Islander people, in recognition of the past exclusion and current disadvantage in these people’s experience

 3. Educational disadvantage due to circumstances beyond the applicant’s control.
 These disadvantages could relate to:

 - Lack of support for study

 - Significant family responsibilities

-An applicant should also be aware that conditions, as determined by the Head of College, would normally be attached to a provisional admission such as:
+An applicant should also be aware that conditions, as determined by the CEO and Dean, would normally be attached to a provisional admission such as:

-1. He or she must successfully complete the Foundations of Academic Literacy (FOAL) unit provided by the college in his/her first semester; and/or
+1. He or she must successfully complete the Foundations unit provided by the college in his/her first semester; and/or

-2. He or she must undertake a reduced load in the first semester; and/or
+2. Students admitted on a provisional basis must undertake a reduced load in the first semester; and/or

 3. He or she shall only be permitted to attend a Professional Placement on successful completion of the first 4 units of study, which is the equivalent of one semester at a full-time load.